 Funding Model:

-Support for acceleration of Integrated Energy Storage would be provided through special funding models.
+Support for acceleration of integrated energy storage would be provided through special funding models.

 Examples:

 Enhanced Thermal Storage in Buildings: By far one of the cheapest forms of integrated energy storage is using hot or cold-water tanks that can then serve heating or cooling needs.
 These technologies are not new, and costs for large-scale storage are relatively inexpensive.
 If these tanks are incorporated into the design or specifications at the time of manufacture or new construction for buildings, they can be even less expensive.